 How did you lose the extra weight?

 I pretty much went cold turkey with any un-healthy stuff from that point.
 The first step was Dry January; then I had to set myself a whole bunch of extra goals.
 It was hard to say no to things as I have pretty bad FOMO (fear of missing out) but completing that first goal was actually a bit of a catalyst to show me that I could sacrifice things and succeed.
 It gave me the confidence to move on to the next steps of my journey.On top of that was a lot of hard work.
 I started training six days a week at Fitness First Hammersmith and at F45 Ravenscourt Park.
 I also changed my diet significantly and did a lot of research on healthy eating.
-I set myself goals that I could achieve and tick off (e.g. 100 push-ups a day for a month).
-I think that for anyone it’s important to set targets to stay motivated.
+So that I could see progress I set targets that I could achieve and tick off daily (e.g. 100 push-ups a day for a month).
+In my opinion that’s crucial to staying motivated.
 Mine were to hit specific weight goals by certain points in the year.
 As a sociable guy I used Vibe social functions as my benchmarks for weight limits.

 The big thing that I took away from this was that you don’t need to reinvent the wheel; there are people who’ve achieved these goals before, so you can use their skills and experience to help you achieve yours.

 The hardest part was the initial fear that I’d lose my mates because my attitude towards social situations had changed.
 Rather than going out for a beer, a burger or brunch I’d push for us to go to the gym to catch up.
 To their credit, my mates were all super supportive and loved living my weight loss journey with me.
 You can forget that your real friends aren’t those who love you for what you do; they’re your mates regardless – they like you for who you are and encourage your positive choices.